SansamLab-Pipelines-Genomics/Cut_And_Run_Analysis_SnakeMake/README.md

 ### 3. Start the conda environment
 ### 3A.
 FIRST TIME ONLY:  Setup conda environment
+Note.
+CutandRun_Conda_Enviornment.yml is found in the workflow folder in the repository you just cloned

 ```bash
 # -f is the location of the environment .yml file.
 ## The relative path assumes that you are in the root directory of this repository.